OpenTX - Application Note 28

 Now it is ready to fly!

-There is a significant delay of several seconds between the time the aircraft crosses a boundary and when the Taranis announces it.
-I think most of this delay is in the GPS module calculating the longitudes and latitudes.
+The standard FrSky GPS sends position coordinates to the Taranis at a relatively slow rate.
+This means that there is a significant delay of several seconds between the time the aircraft crosses a boundary and when the Taranis announces it.
 For fast moving aircraft, this translates to big distances over the boundaries.
-This application, therefore, is best suited to slow moving aircraft, like gliders.
+The GPS module can be modified to update faster.

 GPS Modification – Update 10 Times a Second